EthanGilles/nvim/README.md

 ### UltiSnips
 I am using UltiSnips for snippet completion.
 To add a snippet, type ':UltiSnipsEdit' within the filetype that you want to add a snippet for.
-Some of the snippets I am using for LaTeX can be found <a href='https://castel.dev/post/lecture-notes-1/'>here</a>
+Some of the snippets I am using for LaTeX can be found [here](https://castel.dev/post/lecture-notes-1/)

 ### Highlighted Yank
 This plugin does exactly what the name states.
 I like having the text highlighted after I 'copy'